hyperstack-org/hyperstack/docs/dsl-client/hyper-component.md

 end
 ```

 Invoked once, only on the client (not on the server), immediately after the initial rendering occurs.
 At this point in the lifecycle, you can access any refs to your children (e.g., to access the underlying DOM representation).
-The `after_mount` callbacks of children components are invoked before that of parent components.
+The `after_mount` methods of children components are invoked before that of parent components.

 If you want to integrate with other JavaScript frameworks, set timers using the `after` or `every` methods, or send AJAX requests, perform those operations in this method.
 Attempting to perform such operations in before_mount will cause errors during prerendering because none of these operations are available in the server environment.